KenKundert/why-invest-in-bitcoin/README.rst

 increase in value, which encourages more to switch.
 This positive feedback suggests that once a threshold is reached, the transition to bitcoin will be swift, which will result in a rapid and dramatic increase in the value of each bitcoin.
-This positive feedback is part of the network effect and common to many of the hugely valuable monopolies that currently exist, such as Google, Facebook, etc.  Those that own bitcoin and hold it through the transition can expect to benefit handsomely, just like the insiders that were able to get into
+This positive feedback is part of the network effect that is common to many of the hugely valuable monopolies that currently exist, such as Google, Facebook, etc.  Those that own bitcoin and hold it through the transition can expect to benefit handsomely, just like the insiders that were able to get into